 Megan speaks locally and nationally on topics such as core vocabulary, low-tech communication systems, functional communication, supporting communication in the special education setting, curriculum adaptations, behavior management for autism spectrum disorder, and typical language development.
 Megan’s contributions include presentations at the Assistive Technology Industry Association (ATIA), Infintec, Northwest Suburban Special Education Organization, and local school districts.
 Megan is the creator of the Core Vocabulary Exchange System™ (CVES™), a low-tech core vocabulary based communication system which aligns with typical language development, published by Northern Speech Services.

-Financial — Megan Brazas is presenter of CE seminars sponsored by Northern Speech Services; receives honorarium.
+Financial — Megan Brazas is a presenter of CE seminars sponsored by Northern Speech Services; receives an honorarium.

 Financial — Megan Brazas is author and creator of the Core Vocabulary Exchange System™ (CVES™) published by Northern Speech Services; receives royalties.

 Nonfinancial — Megan Brazas has no relevant nonfinancial relationships to disclose.

 This program is offered for 0.6 ASHA CEUs (Intermediate level; Professional area).

 Speech-language pathologists and other professionals who evaluate and treat non-verbal children or children who speak but are unintelligible.

 ASHA CEUs: Attendees must meet at least one of the following conditions in order to be eligible to earn ASHA CEUs: